|

 Background Information for the Teacher

 After introducing fieldwork, addressing issues of position and practicing interviews in Unit II Lesson 1, and Unit II Lesson 2, it is time to invite a guest so that students experience interviewing someone who is an outsider to the classroom setting.
 This lesson serves as a bridge between the practice interview and an interview in the field, outside the classroom, which is covered in Unit II Lesson 4.
-Review Identifying Traditions and Locating Folk Artists and Louisiana Voices Funding Opportunities.
+Review Identifying Traditions and Locating Folk Artists.
 Use the Inviting a Guest Checklist to help you go through the entire process of Interviewing a Community Guest.

 To Prepare

 Check that the Field Kit -- For Teachers have all necessary equipment and materials.
 Talk to your library media specialist to see what equipment the school can provide.
-If it is impossible to arrange for a tape recorder and/or camera for each student team, then provide Journals, Notetaking Worksheets, or steno pads for handwritten notes.
+If it is impossible to arrange for an audio or video recorder and/or camera for each student team, then provide Journals, Notetaking Worksheets, or steno pads for handwritten notes.
 Identify a guest from the community or someone from your school, and use the Inviting a Guest Checklist before inviting him/her.
 Locate relevant research on the community guest and use the resources in Unit II Lesson 2 to identify questions to ask.

 Decide how you will handle teams: assign them or allow students to choose.
 Become familiar with the team roles by reviewing the Individual Roles in the Field Worksheet.
 Place students' Interview Folder -- For the Teacher in an easily accessible spot.